-Regarding gelatin desserts, you should pin this cranberry panna cotta cake with a touch of ginger on the first line.
+Regarding gelatin desserts, you should pin this beautiful sweet treat with a touch of ginger on the first line.
 Grab all your favorite ingredients and turn them into this creamy Italian classic.

 Double the cranberry deliciousness by serving with sugared berries on a stick.
 The panna cottas tastes best when enjoyed fresh off the fridge.